mildberry/notifier/README.md

 - Documentation for Transports
 - Documentation for Storage
-- Saving externalID and save delivery sate from transport
+- Saving externalID and save delivery state from transport
 - Notify query

 ## License